declanoller/declanoller.github.io/_posts/2020-11-14-back-to-the-mpcnc.md

 G2 I5.23282 J8.2320002 X8.4400242 Y2.0000284 Z48.992142
 ```

 aaaand it turns out there's a limit of ~53 characters or something, per gcode line.
 So despite that being a perfectly valid command otherwise (and indeed if you just remove a few digits from each number it works), it would break the program.
 Truly hard to figure out, because it would only ever be *slightly* over the limit when it was.
-Luckily, there was a built in <code>--precision</code> argument that lets you set that, but its default setting still made me pull my hair out for days.
+Luckily, there was a built in `--precision` argument that lets you set that, but its default setting still made me pull my hair out for days.

 ## Next steps